Kick101/vaults/Ideas and Improvements/ISC2/Mike Chappel.md

 > The goal of risk management is to make sure that the combination of the residual risk and control risk is below the risk tolerance level.

 ---
+### Governance
+- GDPR
+- PCI - Compliance is enforced by banks
+- DSS

+---
 ### Security Controls
 Reduce the likelihood or impact of a risk and help identify issues.